roymap/node-gravatar2/README.md

-# Gravatar Image and PRofile URL Builder
+# Gravatar Image and Profile URL Builder

-## Installation and tests
+## Installation and Tests
 Package name is `node-gravatar2`.

 ```bash